Quick or slow: how does your pension provider compare?

 Here at Portafina, as soon as you ask us to look into your pension, the clock is ticking, and we will request the information we need from your provider to analyse your scheme straight away.

 Getting basic information from your pension provider should be easy as pie, right?
 Unfortunately, it doesn’t always work out that way.

-Many things are slowing pension providers down, including a massive increase in requests from people wanting to know their options following the introduction of the pension freedoms in 2015.
+Many things are slowing pension providers down, including a massive increase in requests from people wanting to know their options following the introduction of the pension freedoms.
 And yet, these delays could effectively be costing people money.
 Especially if it means they spend longer in a high-charging, poorly performing scheme.